 |Geological subdivision:||Nemiscau Subprovince|

 The Mezières Suite consists of white biotite ± garnet ± muscovite granitic pegmatite, locally pinkish beige.
 The rock is massive to locally foliated and heterogranular.
 In places, metric masses of white pegmatite show well-developed magmatic bedding.
-In large K-feldspar crystals, the typical graphic texture is characterized by the presence of quartz laths oriented parallel to cleavage in large K-feldspar crystals.
-This unit is distinguished by the rarity of tourmaline, which ranges in concentration from 0 to 5% and locally up to 10%.
+In large K-feldspar crystals, the typical graphic texture is characterized by the presence of quartz laths oriented parallel to cleavage.
+Close to the Rupert Complex, this unit is distinguished by the rarity of tourmaline, which ranges in concentration from 0 to 5% and locally up to 10%.
 Bandyayera and Caron-Côté (2019), however, have shown that in pegmatites associated with the Voirdye Formation, tourmaline is ubiquitous and accounts for 2 to 20% of the rock, or even 30% locally.
-The rock also contains biotite (up to 10%), muscovite (up to 5%), garnet (1-5%) and magnetite grains disseminated or in centimetric clusters.
+The rock also contains biotite (up to 10%), muscovite (2 to 15%, locally up to 5%), garnet (1-15%) and magnetite grains disseminated or in centimetric clusters.
 Accessory minerals are apatite and zircon.

-The Mezières Suite contains 2 to 20% metric to decametric paragneiss enclaves, which are generally boudinaged and resemble in places to partially digested restites.
+The Mezières Suite contains 2 to 20% metric to decametric paragneiss enclaves, which are generally boudinaged and are locally comparable to partially digested restites.
 Contacts between enclaves and the pegmatic host rock usually show a biotite rim.
-The Mezières Suite is interpreted as the final product of partial melting of metasedimentary rocks of the Rupert Complex.
+The Mezières Suite is interpreted as the final product of partial melting of metasedimentary rocks.

 From a geochemical point of view, rocks of the Mezières Suite are S-type, peraluminous, of calcic to calc-alkaline affinity.